-RIM planning six BlackBerry 10 phones, replaceable batteries to be includedAlex Wagner - Deputy Managing Editor, News Desk
+RIM planning six BlackBerry 10 phones, replaceable batteries to be includedAlex Wagner - Editorial Director of News and Content

 After revealing yesterday that BlackBerry 10 is in the final stages of testing, RIM CEO Thorsten Heins today revealed a few more interesting tidbits of information about his company's new platform and the devices that'll run it.
 Speaking to the Wall Street Journal, Heins said that RIM will soon be visiting carriers to demonstrate to them a pair of "beta" versions of BlackBerry 10 handsets.
 The exec said that the physical design of these phones is finished and that the software is close to being done.

 When it comes to launch in early 2013, Heins reaffirmed that there will initially be both a full-touch BlackBerry 10 phone as well as a device that sports both a physical keyboard and a touchscreen.
 He added that there will eventually be six models, three of which will be touch-only while the other three will have hardware keyboards.
 Another feature that Heins said the BlackBerry 10 phones will include is a removable battery, which he said was meant to appeal to heavy users that'd like to be able to swap in an extra battery rather than carry a spare charger.